Sergei Bobrovsky: Florida Panthers (2019–2026)

+Stanley Cup Final loss, back-to-back Final wins

-In the 2022 off-season, it was reported that the team was contemplating attempting to move Bobrovsky's contract, while being noted that this was difficult in light of both his salary and his no-movement clause.
+In the 2022 off-season, it was reported that the team was contemplating attempting to move Bobrovsky's contract, while noting that this was difficult in light of both his salary and his no-movement clause.

 The 2022–23 season began poorly for Bobrovsky, and for the team as a whole, with many speculating that he was losing the net to backup Spencer Knight.
 He gradually recovered his form, while Knight eventually took time away from the team for undisclosed health reasons.
 Bobrovsky was stricken by illness late in the season, at which point AHL goaltender Alex Lyon took over as the team's starting goaltender, leading the team on a lengthy winning streak that would ultimately see them qualify for the eighth and final spot in the 2023 playoffs.
 Bobrovsky praised Lyon, saying he "basically saved our season."
 Lyon continued in the starting role even after Bobrovsky returned to the roster, including in the opening games of the first round playoff series against the Presidents' Trophy-winning Boston Bruins.
-However, with the Bruins leading the Panthers two games to one following game 3, coach Paul Maurice opted to return Bobrovsky to the net, stating that he felt Lyon was fatigued.
-The Panthers were defeated 6–2 in game 4, putting them in a 3–1 series deficit and placing them on the brink of elimination.
+However, with the Bruins leading the Panthers two games to one following game three, coach Paul Maurice opted to return Bobrovsky to the net, stating that he felt Lyon was fatigued.
+The Panthers were defeated 6–2 in game four, putting them in a 3–1 series deficit and placing them on the brink of elimination.
 Bobrovsky's fortunes changed immediately thereafter, first carrying the team on a three-game winning streak to overtake the Bruins, who were the favourites to win the Stanley Cup, and advance to the second round.
 The Panthers then faced the Toronto Maple Leafs in the second round, winning that series in five games to advance to the Eastern Conference Final against the Carolina Hurricanes.
 The first game of the Conference Final went to quadruple overtime, with both Bobrovsky and Hurricanes goaltender Frederik Andersen praised for their performances, before the Panthers prevailed with seconds remaining in the seventh period of play.
 It was to that point the sixth-longest game in NHL history.
-He recorded his first-ever playoff shutout in game 3, in which the Panthers took a stranglehold 3–0 series lead.
+He recorded his first-ever playoff shutout in game three, in which the Panthers took a stranglehold 3–0 series lead.
 They went on to sweep the Hurricanes in four games, with Bobrovsky stopping 174 of the 180 shots he faced in the series for a .966 save percentage.
-Bobrovsky struggled in the 2023 Stanley Cup Final against the Vegas Golden Knights, being pulled from game 2 after allowing four goals on 13 shots against and the Panthers would eventually fall to the Knights in five games.
+Bobrovsky struggled in the 2023 Stanley Cup Final against the Vegas Golden Knights, being pulled from game two after allowing four goals on 13 shots against and the Panthers would eventually fall to the Knights in five games.